Your child at school

 School transport assistance

-The Ministry provides school transport assistance to help parents overcome barriers to education and meet their responsibility to get their children to school.
-The Ministry may provide assistance where distance and/or accessibility may be a barrier for students attending the closest school they can enrol at.
+We provide school transport assistance to help you overcome barriers to education and meet your responsibility to get your children to school.
+We may provide assistance where distance and/or accessibility is a barrier for students attending the closest school they can enrol at.
 Find out if your child is eligible for school transport assistance.